South Mountain Trolley Greenway

 A Bike/Walk/Run/Ski Trail Connecting Mechanicsburg and Dillsburg

-You have an amazing opportunity to help explore building a rail-trail that connects Mechanicsburg to Dillsburg and we need your help!
-Our group has secured some funding from a few York and Cumberland County groups to match a grant request to the PA Department of Conservation and Natural Resources (DCNR).
+Our communities have an amazing opportunity to help explore building a rail-trail that connects Mechanicsburg to Dillsburg.
+The South Mountain Trolley Greenway has secured additional funding from a several York and Cumberland County agencies to match a grant request to the PA Department of Conservation and Natural Resources (DCNR).
 Over the past year, a regional coalition of support has been growing, researching, and working together across Cumberland and York Counties.

 Heritage + Health & Recreation + Economy